mycel-labs/mechanism/README.md

+# Abstract
+Mycel Network is an decentralized network consisting of node operators.
+This source describes the mint and burn mechanism of the network.
+Mycel Network's incentive mechanism consists of network usage-based Proof of Work (PoW) and a network usage-based base fee (burn mechanism).
+This mechanism takes good care of computer resource providers, who are the node operators.

 # Base fee
 Calculate the base fee to be burned based on the difference between the target resource usage (NetworkUsage) and the actual resource usage.